Denoising as Adaptation: Noise-Space Domain Adaptation for Image Restoration: Methodology

 \section{Methodology}

 \textbf{Problem Definition.} We start by formulating the problem of noise-space domain adaptation in the context of image restoration.
-Given a labeled dataset\footnote{Following the notations in domain adaptation, we use ``label'' to represent the ground truth image in the task of image restoration.} from a synthetic domain and an unlabeled dataset from a real-world domain, we aim to train a model on both the synthetic and real data that can generalize well to the real-world domain.
+Given a labeled dataset\footnote{Following the notations in domain adaptation, we use ``label'' to represent the ground truth image.} from a synthetic domain and an unlabeled dataset from a real-world domain, we aim to train a model on both the synthetic and real data that can generalize well to the real-world domain.
 Supposed that ${\mathcal{D}}^s = \{({\bm x}_i^s, {\bm{y}}_i^s)\}_{i=1}^{N^s}$ denotes the labeled dataset containing $N^s$ samples from the source synthetic domain and ${\mathcal{D}}^r = \{{\bm x}_i^r\}_{i=1}^{N^r}$ denotes the unlabeled dataset with $N^r$ samples from the target real-world domain, where ${\bm{y}}^s$ is the clean image, ${\bm x}^s$ is the corresponding synthetic degraded image, and ${\bm x}^r$ is the real-world degraded image.

-\textbf{Image Restoration Baseline.} The image restoration network can be generally formulated as a deep neural network $G(\cdot; {\bm \theta}_G)$ with learnable parameter $\bm{\theta}_G$.
-This network is trained to predict the ground truth image ${\bm{y}}^s$ from its degraded observation $\bm{x}^s$ on the synthetic domain.
-The proposed noise space domain adaptation is not limited to a specific type of network architecture.
-One can choose from existing networks such as DnCNN~\cite{zhang2017beyond}, U-Net~\cite{yue2019variation}, RCAN~\cite{zhang2018image}, and SwinIR~\cite{liang2021swinir}.
-The approach is also orthogonal to existing loss functions used in image restoration, \textit{e.g.}, $L_1$ or $L_2$ loss, Charbonnier loss~\cite{zamir2021multi}, perceptual loss~\cite{johnson2016perceptual,zhang2018unreasonable}, and adversarial loss~\cite{wang2018esrgan,kupyn2018deblurgan}.
-To better validate the generality of the proposed approach, we adopt the widely used U-Net architecture and the Charbonnier loss, denoted as $\mathcal{L}_{Res}$, as our baseline.
+\textbf{Image Restoration Baseline.} The restoration network can be formulated as a deep neural network $G(\cdot; {\bm \theta}_G)$ with learnable parameter $\bm{\theta}_G$.
+This network is trained to predict the ground truth ${\bm{y}}^s$ from its degraded observation $\bm{x}^s$ on the synthetic domain.
+Our domain adaptation is not limited to a specific type of network architecture.
+One can choose from existing networks such as DnCNN~\citep{zhang2017beyond}, U-Net~\citep{yue2019variation}, RCAN~\citep{zhang2018image}, and SwinIR~\citep{liang2021swinir}.
+The approach is also orthogonal to existing loss functions used in image restoration, \textit{e.g.}, $L_1$ or $L_2$ loss, Charbonnier loss~\citep{zamir2021multi}, perceptual loss~\citep{johnson2016perceptual}, and adversarial loss~\citep{wang2018esrgan}.
+To better validate the generality of the proposed approach, we adopt the widely used U-Net architecture $\bm{f}_{\theta}(\cdot)$ and the Charbonnier loss $\mathcal{L}_{Res}$, as our baseline.
 In the joint training, the diffusion model is trained using a diffusion objective, $\mathcal{L}_{Dif}$, while the restoration network is updated using both the $\mathcal{L}_{Res}$ and $\mathcal{L}_{Dif}$.
 The diffusion model is discarded after training.